climo-ai/climo-r/README.md

 ```

 By adding the inputs to the model, they will actually show up at
-climo.ai and users can interact with the model.
-You can see the example
+clinicalmodels.io and users can interact with the model.
+You can see the
-at climo.ai/climo/example-r-lme
+example at clinicalmodels.io/climo/example-r-lme

 And just to note, if you ever lose track of your model then you can
 always retrieve it back from the platform: